ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 57:10 [[start:3430900][end:3434800]] Let me get back to your question about perpetual motion machine.
 [[start:3435460][end:3448580]] Notice that in classical thermodynamics there's always the assumption that there's a big environment out there the rest of the universe or whatever, the whole environment that's not on Earth.
-[[start:3449820][end:3463790]] That is an arbitrarily large source of or it's not an arbitrarily large source of free energy, but it's a large source of free energy.
+[[start:3449820][end:3463790]] That is an arbitrarily large source of, or it's not an arbitrarily large source of free energy, but it's a large source of free energy.

 57:44 [[start:3464400][end:3470216]] And it's a large sink for entropy, a kind of arbitrarily large sink for entropy.
 [[start:3470408][end:3489028]] So the second law of thermodynamics says the entropy of this entire system counting the whole surrounding environment doesn't decrease, so it can increase and still satisfy the second law.